Find Your People

 FIGs engage students inside and outside of the classroom.
 Take a trip to the Portland Zoo to get hands-on field experience in the Animal Behavior FIG. Create art that channels and challenges pop culture, then display it at the Annual Critical Art Show in the Remixing Media, Critiquing Culture FIG. Become an apprentice historian by conducting original research when you access records, photographs, films, letters, and interviews in UO Special Collections - then leave your mark by donating your own project to the University Archives in the Hidden History FIG.

-In order promote to social distancing to limit the spread of COVID-19, First-Year Programs services are currently being offered remotely.
+In order to promote social distancing to limit the spread of COVID-19, First-Year Programs services are currently being offered remotely.